International University of Africa: African Islamic Center

 According to the Oxford Islamic Studies Online, the Sudanese Islamist group National Islamic Front founded the AIC "to undertake missionary work among the non-Muslim majority in southern Sudan".

 Other sources indicate the training was not exclusively for Sudanese.
 Political scientist Gilles Kepel has described it as having been created "to train preachers and young elites from French and English-speaking African countries" and to "imbue them with the Salafist view of Islam."
 Kepel describes the center as "richly endowed by the Gulf States" and "headed" by a National Islamic Front party member "from 1979 on".
 Rachel Bronson states that starting in 1977, Saudi Arabia "poured significant resources" into the center.

 According to the university's website, the Institute/Centre began by "accepting African students at the intermediate and secondary levels" from 1977-1979 onwards, before "this project was stopped".
-Later on, the Institute/Centre was revived "on wider basis and with greater facilities" by the "Government of the Sudan".
+Later on, the Institute/Centre was revived "on a wider basis and with greater facilities" by the "Government of the Sudan".
 It "invited a number of Arab countries" to contribute and six responded—Egypt, Saudi Arabia, Kuwait, Qatar, The United Arab Emirates and Morocco.
-Their representatives "formed the Centre’s board of trustees" (the institute's highest authority) and "drew a statute which was approved by the Government of the Sudan and ratified by the founding states".
+Their representatives "formed the Centre's board of trustees" (the institute's highest authority) and "drew a statute which was approved by the Government of the Sudan and ratified by the founding states".

 The Government of the Sudan granted the centre a "big plot of land and the president of the Republic gave it diplomatic immunities and privileges" which helped it to develop and progress quickly.
 The National Salvation Government ratified the previous statute.